echoDaveD/EHS-Sentinel/README.md

    `ExecStart = <path to python3> <Path of the script you want to run>` <- provide here to path to your folder where startEHSSentinel.py is

-   sample: `ExecStart = /root/EHS-Sentinel/bin/python3 /root/EHS-Sentinel/startEHSSentinel.py --configfile /root/EHS-Sentinel/config.yml`
+   sample: `ExecStart = /root/EHS-Sentinel/bin/python3 /root/EHS-Sentinel/startEHSSentinel.py --configfile /root/EHS-Sentinel/config.yml --clean-known-devices`

+   I recommend to use `--clean-known-devices` on the start so EHS-Sentinel will send Configuration messages for HASS Autodiscovery after every startup.

 10. Change your `config.yml` to absolut paths:
    `nasaRepositoryFile: /root/EHS-Sentinel/data/NasaRepository.yml`